HPond1458/cse15l---lab-reports/labreport3.md

 ```

 ### `-F` option
 This option causes `less` to exit automatically if the contents of the file can be displayed on one screen.
 However, the contents of the file are still displayed in a manner similar to `cat`.
-This is useful for avoiding the use of `less` when unnecessary and `cat` would be sufficient.
+This is useful for situations where the functionality of `less` is unnecessary and `cat` would be sufficient.

 In addition, finding a sufficiently short text file within `./technical` required me to utilize the `find`, `wc`, and `sort` commands we learned about in lab this past week!